Min-KiD/Spam-Review-Detection/README.md

 Learn more about the dataset: https://www.kaggle.com/datasets/naveedhn/amazon-product-review-spam-and-non-spam,

 We only use subdata of this which is Toys_and_Games category via Toys_and_Games.json
-- Open and read the file `ML-Project-Report(Gemstone).pdf` which is a brief report of our work
+- Open and read the file `Project2.pptx` which is a presentation of our work, kind of brief report
-- Open and read the file `GemstoneProject.ipynb` in src path for detail of our work
+- Open and read the file `.pdf` which is a report of our work
-- Open and read the file `Experiment.ipynb` in src path for testing the hyper-parameter in the model or preprocessing part, trying the ideal we have with datasets, and see if you can do better, the coding for Optuna is at the bottom.
-You can also try to make your parameter or take the parameter we have tuned to put in there for the submission
+- All our ML model in `ML` folder, same with `DL` and `LLM`

-Run file `.ipynb` by Jupyter notebook
+- For inference, run file `Infer/spam-detection-infer.ipynb` and change sentence to the review you want to check